Bassem-Kamel/Bassem-Kamel/README.md

-<h3 align="center">Devops Engineer with good knowledge in cloud technology, containerization, orchestration and CI/CD pipelines.
-Excellent problem-solving skills and ability to perform well in a team.
-Seeking to apply these knowledge to help the company deploy and manage new products as well as improve my own skills.</h3>
+<h3 align="center">Devops Engineer with hands-on experience in provisioning infrastructure on major cloud service providers and developing CI/CD pipelines.
+Having good understanding of container orchestration.Seeking to apply this knowledge to help the company deploy and manage new products as well as improve my own skills. </h3>
 <h3>  <br> </h3>
 <h3 align="left">Connect with me:</h3>
 <p align="left">